JoJo (singer)

 Joanna Noëlle "JoJo" Levesque (la-VEK; born December 20, 1990) is an American singer, songwriter, and actress.
 She began performing in singing competitions and local talent shows as a child.
 In 2003, record producer Vincent Herbert noticed her after she competed on the television show America's Most Talented Kids and asked her to audition for his record label Blackground Records.
 After signing with the label, JoJo released her debut album JoJo in 2004.
 It peaked at number four on the U.S. Billboard 200 and was later certified platinum by the Recording Industry Association of America (RIAA), selling over four million copies worldwide to date.

-With her debut single "Leave (Get Out)" peaking atop the U.S. Billboard Mainstream Top 40 chart, JoJo became the youngest solo artist in history to top the chart at age 13.
+With her debut single "Leave (Get Out)" peaking atop the U.S. Billboard Mainstream Top 40 chart, JoJo, aged just 13 at release, became the youngest solo artist in history to top the chart.
 The song peaked at 12 on the Billboard Hot 100 and was certified gold by the RIAA along with its follow-up single "Baby It's You".
 Her second studio album The High Road (2006) spawned her first top-five Hot 100 hit "Too Little Too Late".
 The album was later certified gold, selling over three million copies worldwide.
 By 2007, JoJo had sold more than seven million records worldwide, including 2.1 million albums in the United States.

 Record label disputes delayed JoJo from commercially releasing her third studio album; she released two mixtapes independently, Can't Take That Away from Me (2010) and Agápē (2012).
 After her contractual release, JoJo signed with Atlantic Records in 2014 and released her first commercial EP III (2015), followed by her third studio album Mad Love (2016), which became her third top-ten album in the U.S. She left Atlantic in 2017 and founded her record label Clover Music through a joint venture with Warner Records, where she re-recorded and re-released her debut and second albums as the label's first project in 2018.
 In 2020, JoJo released her fourth and fifth studio albums Good to Know and December Baby, followed by her sixth studio album Trying Not to Think About It in 2021.

 In addition to her music career, JoJo has also pursued an acting career.
 In 2006, she made her on-screen feature film debut in Aquamarine and later starred in R.V..
 She has also had guest appearances on the television shows The Bernie Mac Show (2002), American Dreams (2004), Romeo!
 (2006), Hawaii Five-0 (2011) and Lethal Weapon (2017).
 Other films JoJo has appeared in include the Lifetime Television film True Confessions of a Hollywood Starlet (2008) and G.B.F.
 (2013).
-She made her Broadway debut in 2023 playing "Satine" in Moulin Rouge!
+Her Broadway credits include starring in Moulin Rouge!
 The Musical.